 - Make a topic into a song.
 A young child can sing many nursery rhymes without the ability to read, why not use that in teaching students?
 Pick a song or create a melody of your own, and incorporate a topic by changing the lyrics into key pointers of the subject.

 It is important to note that each and every student has a learning pace of their own.
 Some can quickly understand lessons without much explanation, while some needs thorough guidance on certain topics.
 Some students can learn better when studying with others, while others need a fewer study buddies or needs a one on one tutorial in order to learn.
-Science tutors are competent when it comes to the subject and can help your child have a better experience in learning the subject.
+Science tutors from SmileTutor agency (click here to find a tutor) are competent when it comes to the subject and can help your child have a better experience in learning the subject.